Sustainability

 Explanation and disclosure

-・Disclosed in the integrated report and on the sustainability website
+・Disclosed information in the Integrated Report and on the sustainability section of the Company’s website

 Survey of human rights awareness